microsoft/semantic-kernel/README.md

      [Polyglot extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode)
      to run the notebooks.

-### Working with Secrets

-We need keys to work with various aspects of the project including accessing openAI models.
-This opens up the possibility of exposing keys in commits.
-There are a [couple of options](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-7.0&tabs=windows) to safe guard developers from exposing keys.
-Outside of using the Secret Manager and environment variables, we've also added *.development.config to the .gitignore if developers want to use config files for secret storage.

 ## Get Started with Semantic Kernel ⚡

 Here is a quick example of how to use Semantic Kernel from a C# console app.